People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

 Drugs known to trigger the disorder, such as tetracycline, should be stopped.

-Aspirin, acetaminophen, or drugs used to treat migraines (especially topiramate—see Table: Drugs Used to Treat Migraines) may relieve the headache.
+Aspirin, acetaminophen, or drugs used to treat migraines (especially topiramate—see table Some Drugs Used to Treat Migraines) may relieve the headache.
 Topiramate can also help people lose weight and help lower the pressure within the skull.

 If vision deteriorates despite these measures, surgery to reduce pressure within the skull may be needed and may be able to save vision.
 Procedures include